Zobel network: Transformer roll-off

 Low frequency equaliser section with compensation for inductor resistance.
 The resistance r represents the stray resistance of the non-ideal inductor.
 The resistance r' is a real resistor calculated to compensate for r.

 Occasionally, a low-pass section is included to compensate for excessive line transformer roll-off at the low frequency end.
 However, this effect is usually very small compared to the other effects noted above.

 Low frequency sections will usually have inductors of high values.
 Such inductors have many turns and consequently tend to have significant resistance.
 In order to keep the section constant resistance at the input, the dual branch of the bridge T must contain a dual of the stray resistance, that is, a resistor in parallel with the capacitor.
 Even with the compensation, the stray resistance still has the effect of inserting attenuation at low frequencies.
 This in turn has the effect of slightly reducing the amount of LF lift the section would otherwise have produced.
 The basic loss of the section can be increased by the same amount as the stray resistance is inserting and this will return the LF lift achieved to that designed for.

-Compensation of inductor resistance is not such an issue at high frequencies were the inductors will tend to be smaller.
+Compensation of inductor resistance is not such an issue at high frequencies where the inductors will tend to be smaller.
 In any case, for a high-pass section the inductor is in series with the basic loss resistor and the stray resistance can merely be subtracted from that resistor.
 On the other hand, the compensation technique may be required for resonant sections, especially a high Q resonator being used to lift a very narrow band.
 For these sections the value of inductors can also be large.